Weschao05/COVID-RNAseq/RNA Processing (Week 1)/RNAseq_Workflow.md

 # Trimming
 1. Enter your trimming environment, go to ```scripts/```, and create a ```<trim>.sh``` file
-2. We will use the tool Trimgalore to cut our low quality bases, short reads and adapters on one of our sample (HL1.fastq)
+2. We will use the tool Trimgalore to cut our low quality bases, short reads and adapters on one of our sample (SRR11517726.fastq or HealthyLung_1.fastq)
 ```bash
 # Default Trimgalore Code
 trim_galore <input_fastq> -o <output>